rafaelrpinto/VulnerableJavaWebApplication/README.md

 The 'arachni_commands.txt' file has an example of default security scan with automatic login and other tweaks enabled.
 For more scanning options check https://github.com/Arachni/arachni.

-The article that I wrote explaining how to use Arachni to check this application can be found here on linedin: https://www.linkedin.com/pulse/identifying-security-flaws-legacy-web-applications-arachni-pinto
+The article that I wrote explaining how to use Arachni to check this application can be found here on linkedin: https://www.linkedin.com/pulse/identifying-security-flaws-legacy-web-applications-arachni-pinto

 If is there any problem running the application or you want to add more security flaws, feel free to open an issue or send a pull request.